2015 Call for Applications to the Leadership Institute for Women in Psychology

 For additional information, please visit our FAQ page to review frequently asked questions or contact the APA Women's Programs Office:

-The American Psychological Association Leadership Institute for Women in Psychology 2013-2014 funders include the APA Women's Programs Office, the Women's Caucus of the APA Council of Representatives, the Society for the Psychology of Women and the APA Commission on Ethnic Minority Recruitment, Retention and Training in Psychology.
+The American Psychological Association Leadership Institute for Women in Psychology 2014-15 funders include the APA Women's Programs Office, the Society for the Psychology of Women, and the APA Commission on Ethnic Minority Recruitment, Retention and Training in Psychology.

 - LIWP October 2013 Agenda (PDF, 31KB)